 Postmodernism is trite.
 Well, yes, it can be intimidating for all its fancy terminology — the intelligence of Man come to town to assault those who live coram Deo.
 A champion bully, an affront to the One true omnipotent God.
 We may stand agape, but from the vantage point of eternity, postmodernism is a nuisance and a bother brought down to size — a mere plaything left in the mulch pile of the devil’s playground.
 One day, among the proverbial massive landfill, it too will be found caked with dust, bashed in, deflated.
 On that Day, every hand will be empty and no man will boast of what they didn’t know, atheists and agnostics alike.

 Instead, all will know and bow down.

-Meantime, there’s a war on.
-A collision of kingdoms, an ideological battle that will prove with utter finality the enduring kingdom.
+Meantime, there’s a war on, don’t you know?
+A collision of kingdoms, an ideological battle that will prove with utter finality which is the enduring kingdom.
 But for now, distinctions will continue to be made: between those who bend the knee and those who do not, between those who stand ready and those who sit complacent, between those who know Him and those who do not.

 “But God’s firm foundation stands, bearing this seal:

 ‘ The Lord knows those who are His,’ and,

 ‘Let everyone who names the name of the Lord depart from iniquity.’ “